uuinfolab/uunet/README.md

 # ...
 ```

-[Unit Tests](test/) also provide small code snippets used to test most of the features of the library, so they can
+[Unit Tests](test/) also provide small code snippets used to test most of the features of the library, which can
 also be used as documentation.

 ## Contribute

-The `master` branch contains more stable code, mainly updated when new versions of the R and Python
+The `master` branch contains the most stable code, mainly updated when new versions of the R and Python
 libraries are released and when new research articles using the library are submitted.
 The `master` branch is
 updated by the administrators from the `development` branch.

-Please
+To contribute to the library, please start from `development` and open a pull request when your update is ready
+to be merged.

 ## Contact